veraison/services/deployments/native/README.md

 for each client.
 Each subdirectory contains a `config.yaml` with associated configuration.

+#### `endorsementstore`

+This directory contains endorsement store plugins.

+(note: if the deployment was created with `-s` option, the plugins will in fact be symlinks to their source locations.)

 #### `env`

 This directly contains env files that may be sourced by various shells in order